rkudela/ifcb-test/Troubleshooting.md

 1. The share is not up
 1. Your `/etc/fstab` configuration is incorrect

+### Make sure your share is up

-To test if the share is up, try connecting to it from another Windows machine.
+To test if the share is up, try connecting to it from another Windows machine using Windows Explorer.
 If you can do that, the share is up and should be able to be mounted on the virtual machine.
 If not, you will need to work on bringing the share up and making sure it is accessible to your Windows host.

+### Make sure you can connect to your share

 Assuming the share is up, the next step you can try is to try to temporarily connect to your server (either the host with your data directories, or your IFCB) and list the shares.